Home, Grief, and Storytelling in Men We Reaped

 Assessment

-These assessment accompany Unit 9 and should be given on the days suggested in the Lesson Map.
+These assessments accompany Unit 9 and should be given on the days suggested in the Lesson Map.
 Additionally, there are formative and creative assessments integrated into the unit to prepare students for the Performance Task.

 Free Response Question